 Throughout the central area of Istanbul, there are rooftop cafes ♥ offering sweeping panoramas of the city.
 Make use of them.

-I have to admit that the central streets connecting the sights did not struck my fancy all that much, but that could be a function of the very short visit.
+I have to admit that the central streets connecting the sights did not strike my fancy all that much, but that could be a function of the very short visit.
 I will eventually give Istanbul the time that I normally give to major European capitals and improve both my appreciation of the city and this travel guide.

 The new Istanbul airport is located a fair distance from the city center.
 It is also huge, requiring non-trivial walks to get between the gate areas and the public arrival/departure areas.
 If you are considering a layover for exploring Istanbul, you cannot expect to reach the city sooner than about an hour and a half after landing; and you need to plan to start the trip back to the airport about 2.5 hours before the departure of your outgoing flight.

 When your time is short and you want to see a lot, it is highly recommended to arrange for a private guide.
 The key benefits of that are the transportation to and from the airport would be arranged for you so you don’t have to worry about it, and also getting into the paid attractions (Hagia Sophia, Basilica Cistern) bypassing the lines.
-Of course, those who always prefer to listen to a narration while touring will get wealth of information.
-The guide that my family used on two separate occasions in 2019, Sefa Ozdemir ♥♥♥, got the highest marks from us on all counts.
+Of course, those who always prefer to listen to the narration while touring will get a wealth of information.
+The guide that my family used on two separate occasions in 2019, Sefa Ozdemir, got the highest marks from us on all counts.